vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/ariaRA.md

 1. We Start by creating a Kubernetes Zone which can be tagged to Project.
 1. Kubernetes Cluster Plans will be created for Production Clusters and Development Clusters.
-   It is recommended to use three controlplane nodes in Production Cluster Plans.
+   It is recommended to use three control plane nodes in Production Cluster Plans.
 1. Cloud Template will be created and associated with the respective project and Cluster Plan.
 1. Cloud Template will be released to Catalog so users can consume it from Service Broker.